platformsh/platformsh-docs/sites/platform/src/add-services/postgresql.md

 {{% /snippet %}}
 ```

 Each database is accessible to your application through the `database`, `reports`, and `imports` relationships.
-They'll be available in the `PLATFORM_RELATIONSHIPS` environment variable and all have the same structure documented above, but with different credentials.
+They'll be available in the `{{< vendor/prefix >}}_RELATIONSHIPS` environment variable and all have the same structure documented above, but with different credentials.
 You can use those to connect to the appropriate database with the specified restrictions using whatever the SQL access tools are for your language and application.

 A service configuration without the `configuration` block defined is equivalent to the following default values: